Average cost of starting a small business

 Industry averages can help give you a general idea of how much you can expect to spend when starting a small business.
-However, your actual costs will vary depending on the size of your business, whether you’ll have a physical or online location, number of employees, cost to produce goods and more.
+However, your actual costs will vary depending on the size of your business, whether you’ll have a physical or online location, the number of employees, the cost to produce goods and more.

 While some start-up costs like the downpayment for your space are fixed, others like your taxes, payroll, or legal costs can fluctuate year over year.
 This is when having an organized budgeting system can help you plan for these costs and account for any changes that may come your way.
 Here’s a look at how much you can expect to spend on your fixed and variable costs.

-|Marketing||2%–5% of annual revenue|
+|Advertising/Marketing||2%–5% of sales revenue|

 How to save on these costs

-Some of these averages might startle you, but many business owners take advantage of low-interest U.S. Small Business Administration (SBA) loans and small business credit cards in order to cover their start-up costs until they’re profitable and can cover expenses on their own.
+Some of these averages might startle you, but many business owners take advantage of low-interest U.S. Small Business Administration (SBA) loans and small business credit cards to cover their start-up costs until they’re profitable and can cover expenses on their own.

 If you decide to go this route, you’ll need to meet a few requirements.
 According to the SBA, eligibility for a loan requires you to be a for-profit business, do business in the U.S., have invested equity and have exhausted your financing options.
 Consider applying for a business credit card to help you cover your costs and they typically have fewer eligibility requirements.